 Most of our couples want a handful of formal portraits for bridal party and family/extended family.
 These are the images that mom's and grandmothers LOVE.
 And in all honesty, they will probably mean a lot to you too.
 We know you and your guests want to move on to the cocktail hour or the next part of the day so preparation is the key to keeping it efficient and quick.
 It will go quicker if you prepare the list of combinations ahead of time, and also inform those guests where and when they need to be.
 Timeline for this greatly depends on the number of combinations and size of the group photos.
 More combinations = more time, and larger groups = more setup time.
 To keep it simple for planning, most wedding formal portraits take between 15-30 minutes depending on the above factors if you're prepared.
 They usually happen shortly before the ceremony or immediately after since all the guests are in the same place.

-However, reception details are the one place you might want to add in extra time.
+If so we highly recommend doing a First Look so that we are free during the cocktail hour.
 It's almost impossible to photograph reception details once the guests come into the room for dinner after the cocktail hour.
-We recommend making room for your photographer with about 10-30 minutes prior to the guests being seated for dinner depending on the size of the venue and amount of details to photograph.
+We recommend making room for about 10-30 minutes prior to the guests being seated for dinner (depending on the size of the venue and amount of details to photograph).
 This will allow for time to capture the table settings, room decor, the cake and any other details that you poured time and energy into.
-If you do portraits after the ceremony there's often very little time left between when portraits and the cocktail hour end unless you proactively build that time into your plan.
+One of us will probably stay focused on capturing people during the cocktail hour while the other one handles details so we can still prioritize documenting your people.

 Finding Your End Time